danbev/learning-ai/notes/architectures/mamba.md

 So the current state of the system is a vector that has a point somewhere in this space.
 The A matrix is a transformation that moves this vector to a new point in the space.
-It suggests a direction the this point would naturally drift.
+It suggests a direction that this point would naturally drift.
 The B matrix determines how new input tokens influence the states position.

 This is where delta comes in where it can control how much the state is transformed.

-Now, we need to keep in mind that we are dealing with an underlying continious system, and A represents this continious-time dynamics.
-This might be described a a differential equation like:
+Now, we need to keep in mind that we are dealing with an underlying continous system, and A represents this continous-time dynamics.
+This might be described by a differential equation like:
 ```
   dx
   -- = A x(t)